openstack/charm-guide/doc/source/project/procedures/charmhub-migration.rst

 not requested at deploy time, the ``latest/stable`` channel in the Charmhub is sourced, which points to the 21.10 stable release of OpenStack Charms (or the 21.06 stable release of Trilio Charms).

-All maintenance for stable charms occurs on the various explicitly-named channels (i.e. not based on the ``latest`` track).
-These are the channels that the charms must be migrated to.

 .. warning::